 The Stony Brook Difference

-Being a patient at the Christopher Pendergast ALS Center of Excellence - An ALS Association Certified Center allows you to see talented, experienced physicians from multiple specialties.
-Patients in Suffolk County do not have to go to Manhattan -- we can provide exceptional care right here in mid-Long Island.
-Our multidisciplinary approach increases the odds of successful therapy and ensures that patients receive support in all aspects of their conditions.
-Unlike many other clinics, we are equipped to provide long-term care and we offer biopsy (sampling and analysis) of nerve, muscle, and skin cells.
+Within a span of a 3.5-hour visit, our ALS patients see each member of our multidisciplinary team, including occupational therapists, physical therapists, nurses, speech pathologists, and dieticians.
+Being a patient at the Christopher Pendergast ALS Center of Excellence - An ALS Association Certified Center allows you to see physicians from multiple specialties.
+Patients in Suffolk County do not have to go to Manhattan -- we can provide exceptional care right here on Long Island.
+Our multidisciplinary approach increases the outcome of successful therapy and ensures that patients receive support in all aspects of their conditions.
+Unlike many other ALS providers, we are equipped to provide long-term care and we offer biopsy (sampling and analysis) of nerve, muscle, and skin cells.
 Our advanced technology helps us to make a definitive diagnosis and then create individualized treatment plans.

 Education is part of our mission, and we offer frequent support groups and facilitated meetings for patients and families.
 We understand that ALS affects patients in a variety of ways, and we encourage open discussion and question and answer sessions that include the entire family.
 We have counselors and social workers available at all times to talk about anything from financial concerns to sexual problems.
 Our physicians often speak at local chapter meetings of disease foundations, such as the Myasthenia Gravis Foundation of America or the ALS Association.